 I pay credit card balances in full every month and never spend more than I can afford, thereby eliminating interest from the equation and ultimately eliminating the need to use a debit card at all.

-While being debit card-free has great advantages, particularly because I earn between 2-6 percent in credit card rewards on everything I purchase, it wasn’t easy learning how to use credit cards like debit cards, and because of the temptation to overspend, ditching debit cards altogether may not work for everyone.
+While being debit card-free has great advantages, particularly because I earn between 2 and 6 percent in credit card rewards on everything I purchase, it wasn’t easy learning how to use credit cards like debit cards, and because of the temptation to overspend, ditching debit cards altogether might not work for everyone.

-For those who alternate between credit and debit cards, here are five situations where you should always choose credit.
+For those who alternate between credit and debit cards, here are five situations when you should always choose credit.

 1. Online Purchases

 Debit cards offer similar protections as credit cards.
 Under the Federal Reserve’s Regulation E, the maximum liability for debit card fraud is $50, just as it is with credit cards.

 However, dealing with fraudulent debit card purchases is not as simple as dealing with online credit card fraud.
 If a debit card number is compromised, it can leave a cardholder with no available cash while the issue is being worked out by the bank.
 If the same problem happens with credit card purchases, a new credit card can usually be mailed to cardholders overnight.
 Also the time frame of its absence is a factor for debit cards.
 The longer it’s missing before you report it, the greater your liability, whereas credit cards are usually liability free regardless.